 - Receiving others or permitting them to remain in any vehicle or place for prostitution

-- Taking, transporting, or offering or agreeing to transport others anywhere with reasonable cause to believe that prostitution will occur
+- Taking, transporting, or offering or agreeing to transport others anywhere with reasonable cause to believe the offense will occur

-- Lease or rent any vehicle or place with reasonable cause to believe that others will use it for prostitution
+- Leasing or renting any vehicle or place with reasonable cause to believe that others will use it for prostitution

-- Use promises, threats, or violence to engage a female in prostitution
+- Use promises, threats, or violence to engage a person in prostitution

-- Cause a female to enter or leave the state for prostitution
+- Cause a person to enter or leave the state for prostitution

-- Receive or give money or anything of value for procuring a female for prostitution
+- Receive or give money or anything of value for procuring a person for prostitution

-As a conviction on any of these prostitution-related charges may be severe, individuals facing such charges may wish to contact a local attorney familiar with prostitution offenses for the best next step.
+As a conviction on any of these charges may be severe, individuals facing such allegations may wish to contact a local attorney familiar with prostitution offenses for the best next step.

 Call a Charleston Prostitution Attorney Today

-Defenses could be available in fighting back against prostitution or related charges.
+Defenses could be available in fighting back against prostitution charges or related offenses.
 Proving that you intentionally engaged in illegal acts that amount to an offense against morality and decency under South Carolina law is not always an easy burden of proof for the prosecutor.
 As a result, seeking the advice of a Charleston prostitution lawyer may be highly beneficial.

-A conviction for prostitution or a related offense can be highly damaging to your future, even if you ultimately serve no jail time.
-The mere existence of a conviction on your criminal background may cause some future employers, educational institutions, and licensing agencies to reconsider your application.
+A conviction for prostitution can be highly damaging to your future, even if you ultimately serve no jail time.
+Since individuals charged with related crimes may also face high fines and significant jail sentences, they should contact a prostitution defense attorney in Charleston for legal representation.
 Having legal counsel throughout your criminal proceedings may be essential to a better resolution to your case.
 Call today to learn more.